IorioD/MTD-manager-console/README.md

 # MTD-manager-console
- This is a JAVA application for managing the Moving Target Defense in cloud environment.
+### This is a JAVA application for managing the Moving Target Defense in cloud environment developed in collaboration with University of Naples Federico II.

 To use this application, you need to install a kubernetes cluster following this file [How to Kubernetes](How_to_kubernetes.md) and setup the environment following [Application setup](Application_setup.md).